virbula/proxmox-backup/docs/traffic-control.rst

 You can manage the traffic controls either via the web-interface or using the ``traffic-control`` commands of the ``proxmox-backup-manager`` command-line tool.
+Traffic is limited by rate (``rate-in`` and ``rate-out``) and allows for short bursts by setting the token bucket size (``burst-in`` and ``burst-out``).

-.. note:: Sync jobs on the server are not affected by the configured rate-in limits.
+.. note:: Sync jobs on the server are not affected by the configured rate limits.
-   If you want to limit the incoming traffic that a pull-based sync job generates, you need to setup a job-specific rate-in limit.
+   If you want to limit the incoming traffic of pull-based or outgoing traffic of push-based sync job, you need to setup a job-specific rate-in limit.
 See :ref:`syncjobs`.

 The following command adds a traffic control rule to limit all IPv4 clients